vishaltak/gitlab-development-kit/doc/advanced.md

 #### Directories

-Using a directory path with a space in it causes the install to fail (e.g. using the default home directory of the Windows user, where you've possibly used your full name).
+Using a directory path with a space in it causes the install to fail (for example, using the default home directory of the Windows user, where you've possibly used your full name).
 This is [an open issue](https://gitlab.com/gitlab-org/gitlab-development-kit/-/issues/1380).

-Additionally, using a directory path in Windows filesystem mount points (such as `/mnt/c` or `/mnt/d`) [results in permissions issues](https://gitlab.com/gitlab-org/gitlab/-/issues/347422#note_757891300).
+Additionally, using a directory path in Windows file system mount points (such as `/mnt/c` or `/mnt/d`) [results in permissions issues](https://gitlab.com/gitlab-org/gitlab/-/issues/347422#note_757891300).
 Instead, you must use a path inside the WSL OS, such as inside `/home/<user>/`.
-If you need to access the files from Windows, you can go to `\\wsl$` in Explorer to browse the file system.
+If you must access the files from Windows, you can go to `\\wsl$` in Explorer to browse the file system.
 For example, `/home/sid/dev/gitlab-development-kit` would be visible at `\\wsl$\Ubuntu-20.04\home\sid\dev\gitlab-development-kit`.

 #### Performance